DevMo-13/rest-api/README.md

-# Project 9 - REST API
+# REST API
  Treehouse FSJS Techdegree Project 9 - REST API

 In this project, I have created a REST API using Express.
-I use REST API design, Node.js, and Express to create API routes, along with the Sequelize ORM for data modeling, validation, and persistence.
 The API provides a way for users to administer a school database containing information about courses: users can interact with the database by retrieving a list of courses, as well as adding, updating, and deleting courses in the database.
 This project also requires users to create an account and log-in to make changes to the database.

+---

+Key achievements:
+- Used REST API design, Node.js, and Express to create API routes
+- Configured the Sequelize ORM for data modeling, validation, and persistence
+- Utilized bcryptjs to hash user passwords
+- Set up permissions that require users to be signed in to make changes to database

 ---